 Trump says time to work 'constructively' with Russia

+While ruling out easing sanctions so long as the two countries remain at odds over Syria and Ukraine, Trump said it was time for US-Russia relations to move forward, even though members of his own party said he should be mulling new punishments.

-In a series of tweets on his return from Europe, Trump said he had confronted his Russian counterpart Vladimir Putin over evidence from the US intelligence agencies that Moscow meddled in the 2016 election when the two leaders met for the first time in Germany on Friday.
+Two days after his first face-to-face talks with his Russian counterpart, Trump said he had confronted Putin when they met in Germany over evidence from the intelligence agencies that Moscow meddled in the US elections.

-And while he welcomed an agreement for the start of a ceasefire in Syria, Trump said it was too early to consider any easing of US sanctions on Russia "until the Ukrainian & Syrian problems are solved."

-"I strongly pressed President Putin twice about Russian meddling in our election," Trump said of their meeting on the sidelines of the G20 summit.
+"I strongly pressed President Putin twice about Russian meddling in our election," he said of Friday's meeting on the sidelines of the G20 summit in Hamburg.
 "He vehemently denied it.
 I've already given my opinion ..."

-Trump said he and Putin had talked about setting up what he called "an impenetrable cyber security unit" to prevent hacking in future elections, an idea that drew ridicule from members of his own Republican party.

-He also said the two men had discussed the implementation of a ceasefire in Syria which began on Sunday, saying "it will save lives."
+But after saying that he had called out Putin over the election, Trump said they could work together on some areas, including on Syria, where he said a ceasefire which began on Sunday would "save lives."

 "Now it is time to move forward in working constructively with Russia!"